-Although it may appear counterintuitive, the Fund is able to invest up to 100% in U.S. Treasury bills (and other cash equivalents as collateral) and, at the same time, be fully invested in U.S. equity futures as well as its managed futures strategy.
-That is because the Fund's U.S. Equity Strategy can invest in U.S. equity securities, U.S. equity ETFs, or U.S. equity index futures contracts.
+Although it may appear counterintuitive, the Fund is able to achieve a 100% exposure to the U.S. Equity strategy, while at the same time, be fully invested in or have full exposure to the Gold/Bitcoin strategy.
+That is because each strategy may use derivative instruments which provide financial leverage (i.e., futures, options and swaps).
 So, for example, at the extreme, the Fund could be invested as follows: